mudkipdev/beta-wiki/worlds/generation.md

 4. An integer is generated for if stone can be placed here
 5. The biomes appropriate top and filler block is chosen (e.g. Grass and Dirt)

-For this the current chunk column is iterated over from top to bottom, from `127` down to `0`.
+For this the current block column is iterated over from top to bottom, from `127` down to `0`.

 6. If we're at `0`, place Bedrock, plus some random Bedrock up to `5` blocks away.
 7. Get the current block, if it's air go to next loop, if its stone, continue